 In 2014, the Indiana General Assembly approved legislation that allows, under certain circumstances, dental hygienists to practice under “prescriptive supervision.”
-In contrast to direct supervision, prescriptive supervision means that the dentist may not be required to be present while hygiene services are being provided.
-Additional legislation went into effect on July 1, 2015, which further clarified the rule.
+In contrast to direct supervision, prescriptive supervision means that the dentists not required to be present while hygiene services are being provided.
+This legislation was amended in 2015 and 2020.

 A dental hygienist is allowed to practice under prescriptive supervision in the following circumstances:

 - The hygienist may practice under prescriptive supervision in a dental office if the patient has a current medical history on file and has received a comprehensive oral examination by a dentist in the past seven months.

 - The hygienist may practice under prescriptive supervision in a setting where a written prescription for care has been issued by the dentist within the previous 90 days.

 - The dental hygienist must have completed at least two years of active practice as a dental hygienist under the direct supervision of a licensed dentist.
 The hygienist must have worked a minimum of at least 20 hours per week during those two years.

 - The patient must be informed that the dentist will not be present during the hygiene services.

 - A dental hygienist may not use a laser to cut hard or soft tissue in providing treatment to a patient.